jbartolozzi/StudioXtras/README.md

 The following dependencies are necessary for running all of the features of StudioXtras [FFmpeg](https://www.ffmpeg.org/) [cURL](https://curl.se/download.html) [git](https://git-scm.com/download/win)

+Several Tools are designed to work with Arnold and Deadline since that's what we've been using.

 ## Linux

 Clone or download the repository.